redhat-et/ai-observability/rhelai/README.md

+# Telemetry Collection in RHEL AI

-## Performance Co-Pilot (PCP) in RHEL AI
+## Performance Co-Pilot (PCP)

 PCP is a suite of tools, services, and libraries for monitoring, visualizing, storing, and analyzing system-level performance measurements.
 PCP is the standard monitoring tool for RHEL systems, and as such is included in RHEL AI.

 The easiest way to get up and running with PCP is with the `pcp-zeroconf` package.
-To visualize system metrics and workload metrics, install `grafana` and `grafana-pcp` along with a `Valkey` in-memory, NoSQL key/value database.
-Also, `pcp-pmda-openmetrics` allows for
+In addition, `pcp-pmda-openmetrics` plugin allows for ingesting any prometheus or OTLP metrics with PCP & Valkey as a backend. `Valkey` is an in-memory, NoSQL key/value database.
-PCP to ingest prometheus and/or OTLP workload metrics.

 ### Install PCP-zeroconf and ensure PCP services are started